 - Indianapolis, IN (34.4)

 Despite all of the focus on health, residents of LA have some behaviors that are not health-promoting and have chronic health problems.
 For example, a lower percent are physically active (at least moderately active) and a higher percent have diabetes.
-These personal health indicators coupled with fewer farmer’s markets, playgrounds, golf courses, swimming pools and tennis courts, resulted in a lower score.
+These personal health indicators coupled with fewer farmer’s markets, playgrounds, golf courses, swimming pools and tennis courts, gives Los Angeles a lower score.

 Even if your community has a low AFI score (like ours), that doesn’t mean that you can’t lead an active and healthy lifestyle.
 You may have to be a bit more resourceful, but as the old expression goes, “where there’s a will, there’s a way”.